rbc-wm-lab/ML-Full-Stack-Interview/README.md

 # ML-Full-Stack-Interview
-Welcome to the ML full stack developer interview.
+Welcome to the full stack developer interview.
 In this interview, there will be three tasks.

-* **Task 1**: Deploy and Run a Jupyter Notebook Server
+* **Task 1**: Install Necessary Tech Stack on a Plain Server
-* **Task 2**: Data Analysis
+* **Task 2**: Populate Database
 * **Task 3**: Presenting Data
-  * Option 1: Python Data Visualisation
-  * Option 2: Webpage Deployment

 ### 💡
 > We believe that solving problems by searching for information online is an important skill you will use throughout your life as a software developer.
 Therefore, **you are free to Google search** for any technical documentation or any other open resources you may require during this interview.